willwhitney/willwhitney.github.io/_posts/2024-12-12-computing-inside-ai.md

 date: 2024-12-12
 ---

-Since the launch of ChatGPT, there have been two explorations happening in parallel.
+Since the launch of ChatGPT, exploration in two directions kicked into high gear.

 The first direction is about technical capabilities.
 How big a model can we train?
 How well can it answer SAT questions?
 How efficiently can we serve it?